BlankTuber/EasterEggHunt2025/README.md

 Having mastered the Roblox world, the Apprentice found himself facing a game where magical creatures popped up from holes in the ground, requiring quick reflexes to tap them down before they disappeared.

 "Test your reflexes," the controller challenged.
-"The speed of your response determines your path forward."

 The Apprentice focused intently as creatures appeared and vanished at increasing speeds, requiring faster and more accurate responses to successfully complete the challenge.

 *[Challenge: Wack-a-mole game testing reflexes with quickly appearing targets]*

 The Apprentice sensed a connection forming with the Sage and Chronicler.
-His controller displayed specialized gaming questions that connected with their historical and cultural expertise.
 A triangular portal opened between their provinces.

 "This advanced trivia challenge requires specialized knowledge," the controller explained.
 "Join with the Sage and Chronicler to tackle questions that delve into more obscure subjects."

 *[Convergence Challenge: Trivia Group B - Apprentice + Sage + Chronicler focusing on more niche questions]*

-After the shared trivia challenge, the Apprentice arrived at a chamber where a word-based puzzle awaited—a ladder of words where each rung differed from the one below it by a single letter.
+After the shared trivia challenge, the Apprentice arrived at a chamber where a word-based puzzle awaited.

-"Language evolves one change at a time," challenged the controller.
-"Climb this word ladder by changing just one letter in each word to form the next, creating valid words at each step."
+"Find the word with one change at a time," challenged the controller.

-The Apprentice studied the starting and ending words, plotting the most efficient path between them by changing one letter at a time, ensuring each transition created a legitimate word.

 *[Challenge: Word Ladder (Wordle-inspired) changing one letter at a time to transform words]*